Thousands of documents have recently been released regarding water contamination at Camp Lejeune, a Marine base in North Carolina.

 Health officials believe that there may be as many as one million people who have been exposed to the contaminated water at Camp Lejeune.

-For more information on the legal rights which may be available to the victims of contaminated water at Camp Lejeune, complete the Free Case Review form on this page to contact one of the veterans benefits lawyers at Gordon and Doner.
+For more information on the legal rights which may be available to the victims of contaminated water at Camp Lejeune, complete the Free Case Review form on this page to contact one of the WPB veterans benefits lawyers at Gordon & Partners.